-- Photo of the Applicant.
-Please provide a recent photo.
-It does not have to be professional, but old, tattered, blurry photos, or photocopies will NOT be accepted.
+- Photo of the Applicant – Please provide a recent photo.
+It does not have to be professional, but old, tattered, blurry photos, a copy of your ID will NOT be accepted.
 The photo will be sent to potential donors who might fund your scholarship or promotional material.

-- Proof of Heritage.
-Proof of Heritage must show blood quantum, that you are at least one-quarter.
+- Proof of Heritage – Proof of Heritage must show that you are at least one-quarter and/or enrolled in a Federally Recognized Tribe.
 If your document does not show blood quantum, ask your tribal enrollment office for a statement or you can apply for a Certificate of Degree of Indian Blood from the BIA.

-- Official Tuition Billing Statement.
-The statement must reflect the semester you are applying for and the tuition amount.
-If you are unable to get an official tuition statement, you may request a letter of estimated cost of tuition from your school stating your name, the semester you are applying for and the estimated cost of tuition for however many credits you plan to take for that semester.
+- Official Tuition Billing Statement – The statement must reflect the term you are applying for and the tuition amount.
+If you are unable to get an official tuition statement or are not able to register yet, you may request a letter of estimated cost of tuition from your school stating your name, the term you are applying for and the estimated cost of tuition for however many credits you plan to take for that term.
 You may also submit a Financial Needs Analysis form in place of a tuition statement.
-Be sure the statement you get from your school reflects the specific semester or quarter you are applying for and not the academic year.

-- Official Transcript (most current).
-The student can send it or the school can mail it directly to AIS.
-Must stay in the school sealed envelope.
-DO NOT WAIT for final grades to be posted and request the most current official transcript as of today.
-If ordering an eTrans/eScript (an official electronic transcript), it must be sent directly to firstname.lastname@example.org from the institution you order it from.
-If this is your first semester of college, you can submit an enrollment verification in place of an Official Transcript.
-Unofficial transcripts or copies are NOT acceptable. *UPLOAD OPTION NOT AVAILABLE.
+- Official Transcript (most current) – DO NOT WAIT for final grades to be posted and request the most current official transcript as of today.
+Transcripts can be sent by either the student or the school, but it must stay in the school sealed envelope.
+If ordering an electronic transcript, it must be sent directly to firstname.lastname@example.org from the institution you order it from.
+If this is your first semester of college, you can submit an enrollment verification or acceptance letter in place of an Official Transcript.
+High school transcript acceptable for incoming freshman. *UPLOAD OPTION NOT AVAILABLE.